luebbertevan/kikitora-internship/docs/explanations/A_POSE_DEBUG_PLAN.md

 5. **FK** – confirm the frame 0 ONE is identity relative to new rest pose if needed.

 Once these steps are done, we should be able to reproduce the Blender A-pose at frame 0 and keep the rest of the mocap animation intact.
 Use this plan as a checklist for your troubleshooting sessions.
 Good luck!

+## Paris Questiosn

+1. Why are the little bone circle things different sizes?
+The knee bones are bigger than the spine bones.
+What's up with that?
+Not sure it actually means "scale" in blender tbh
+2. The knees are not level and I think that's an issue with the ground truth A pose you made
+3. look at way more data points and see what % of animations have clearly bad bone positions/rotations